-After returning to Portugal in 1919 he worked as a journalist and was an avid opponent of Salazar's authoritarian Estado Novo regime.
-Ferreira de Castro documented his travels around the world in his book A Volta ao Mundo on the outset of World War II.
-Before his death, in Porto, he proclaimed his wish to be interned in Sintra and donated his large collection of private artefacts, books, literary works to the town.
+When he returned to Portugal in 1919, he worked as a journalist and was an avid opponent of Salazar's authoritarian Estado Novo regime.
+Ferreira de Castro documented his worldwide travels in his book A Volta ao Mundo at the outset of World War II.
+Before his death, in Porto, he proclaimed his wish to be interned in Sintra and donated his large collection of private artefacts, books, and literary works to the town.

 Across two floors the exhibit chronicles his life and works in chronological order across three separate themes:

-• His childhood and his up bring in Oliveira de Azeméis.
+• His childhood and his growing up in Oliveira de Azeméis.

 • His life in Brazil and the influences from the rain forest and Belém.

-• His return to Portugal and his life as a journalist, and finally his later years and his global successes.
+• His return to Portugal, his life as a journalist, and finally his later years and his global successes.

 Monday – Tuesday: 10h00 – 18h00, Weekends: 12h00 – 18h00, (last entry 17h00).
 Monday: CLOSED